 - Doctor of Fine Arts, Kansas City Art Institute – 1999

 - Doctor of Laws, William Jewell College, Liberty, Missouri – 1990

 - Doctor of Business Administration, University of Missouri-Kansas City, Missouri – 1989

 - Doctor of Laws, New Hampshire College, Manchester, New Hampshire – 1983

 - Doctor of Business Administration, Avila College, Kansas City, Missouri – 1977

-Over the past 45 years, Henry has been honored as an entrepreneur and philanthropist and for his exceptional service to the Kansas City business and cultural communities.
+Through the years, Henry has been honored as an entrepreneur, philanthropist and for his exceptional service to the Kansas City business and cultural communities.
 Among his honors are:

 - Business Committee for the Arts Leadership Award – 2007

 - University of Missouri – Kansas City Legacy Award – 2007